-Missing red sauce as an Italian or feeling horrible about taking fish oil if you are a longtime vegetarian doesn’t have to be part of the plan.
+Missing red sauce like an Italian or feeling horrible about taking fish oil if you are a longtime vegetarian doesn’t have to be part of the plan.
 You can cut down or modify recipes and make substitutions, but don’t cut out your family traditions entirely or go against your core beliefs.

 The idea is to feel good.
 Find ways to let your favorite foods in on the journey.

 Related: 9 Ways to Stay Healthy for Life